arkency/posts/posts/2017-06-07-acceptance-testing-ruby-using-actors-personas.md

 end
 ```

 It can do it based on a text which appears in the command output (such as `INFO  WEBrick::HTTPServer#start: pid=400 port=3000`).
 It can do it based on whether you can connect to a port using a socket.
-Or in our case based whether it can send and receive a response to an HTTP request, which is the most reliable way to determine that the app is fully booted and working.
+Or in our case based on whether it can send and receive a response to an HTTP request, which is the most reliable way to determine that the app is fully booted and working.

 ## TestUser